wp-plugins/wp-elegant-testimonial/readme.txt

 == Changelog ==

 =1.1.0=

 * First release

 =1.1.1=

 * Fixed some minor bugs

 =1.1.2=

-* testimonial is now displayed correctly on mouseover =1.1.3=
+* testimonial is now displayed correctly on mouseover

+=1.1.3=

 * plugin is now compatible with WordPress 3.5.1

+=1.1.4=

+* plugin is now compatible with WordPress 3.6

 == Frequently Asked Questions ==